Cebolletoth/C3BOBAR/TechCoreBAR.md

 7         - 7  - 10
 8         - 8  - 12
 ```
--
+- T1.5 constructor with hovercraft movement
+- T1.5 metal extractors with x3 metal income

 ------
 # RESOURCES AND SETUP HELP
 ------
 # AUTOLOADER
-Copy and paste this into the lobby chat to load all the tweaks and lobby settings for testing.
+Copy and paste this into the lobby chat to instantly load all the tweaks and lobby settings for testing.
 ------

 ```